 Start taking your medication early (especially nasal spray)

 Nasal spray takes a few days to become effective at treating allergy symptoms, so begin treatment early if you want to avoid the waiting period.
 Dr. Hadjiev recommends taking medications early too.
 “If you know that you have allergies, start ahead of time,” he said.
 “Start one week ahead of when you normally get your symptoms.”
-Don’t miss the 9 things allergists do to control their allergies.
+(Don’t miss what allergists do to control their own allergies.)

 Get rid of mold in your bathroom